Azure/azure-sdk-for-c/README.md

       Recompile az_core with an HTTP client implementation like CURL to see sample sending network requests.

       i.e. cmake -DTRANSPORT_CURL=ON ..

+### Consume SDK for C as dependency with CMake
+Azure SDK for C can be automatically checked out by cmake and become a build dependency.
+This is done by using [FetchContent](https://cmake.org/cmake/help/v3.11/module/FetchContent.html).

+Using this option would skip manually getting the Azure SDK for C Source code to build and installing it (or making it available from some include path).
+Instead, cmake would make this for us.

+Azure SDK for C provides a [CMake module](https://github.com/Azure/azure-sdk-for-c/blob/master/cmake-modules/AddAzureSDK.cmake) that can be copied and used from CMake modules folder.

 ### VSCode